auddy99/recoTrax/README.md

 After basic feature engineering like removing duplicates and one hot encoding of a few columns of the spotify dataset, we build a complete feature set of all songs with each song having encoded values for genre, popularity and year of release.

 TFIDF is used for encoding the genre.
-You can read about it in [References].
+You can read about it in [References](#references).
 Using a table is created of shape (170653, 3071).

 After a few manipulations with genre combinations and filtering out the rows with very low popularity, the shape of feature set is brought down to (688, 163).